rust-embedded-community/usb-device/README.md

 usb-device
 ==========

-Experimental device-side USB framework for microcontrollers in Rust.
+Experimental device-side USB stack for embedded devices in Rust.

 This crate is still under development and should not be considered production ready or even USB compliant.